 There are many reasons why this might happen.
 Here are the most common cause of muscle knots:

-Acute traumatic injury; falling down, accidental injury during physical activity that places strain in the joints or surrounded muscular tissue.
+Acute traumatic injury; falling down, accidental injury during physical activity that places strain in the joints or surrounding muscular tissue.

 Prolonged poor posture; sudden strain due to improper lifting; maintaining the same posture for a prolonged period of time.
 For example a slouched position while sitting with head projected forward.

 Continual arduous activities.
 Eventually muscle tissue becomes fatigued and can no longer relax; the tissue remains locked short and knotted.

 Stop repeating the activity that generates pain such as prolonged sitting or arduous exercise or activity.

 2. Promote blood flow into the area and relaxation.
 This can be done in many ways: